meleneth/mobilis/README.md

 It has some smarts built in to make common things simple, and will allow you to further customize the output for more complex needs.

 Don't work on the pieces.
 Work on the picture.

+Rails support is currently broken.
+Rails 8 wants 3 databases for production, which is fixable but right now I have other priorities.

+Current focus is on adding OpenTelemetry support with OpenTelemetry Collector, Promethus, and Jaeger.

+Adding go project support w/chi is right after that, with redis support.

 ## Installation

-    $ gem install mobilis
+    gem install mobilis

 ## Usage

-    $ mobilis
+    mobilis

 This will start the console based user interface.

 Add projects of the various kinds.
 The input doesn't save you from mistakes like entering spaces for service names, so don't do it.

 Do not use dashes or underscores for database names.
 Underscores are invalid in hostnames, and dashes are invalid in ??? yaml keys?

 If you need any containers to connect to other containers via the internal